 Leithart’s only other credit is as an editor on UNSTOPPABLE, one of Kirk Cameron’s “faith-based” screeds.
 That lack of experience would explain a lot of the problems with this film.
 Bad pacing, too much padding and dialogue that goes on too long while saying nothing of value.
 There are at least fifteen minutes of filler that could be cut and make the film flow better.

-And if he’s from the same religious mold as Cameron, that would explain a lot of the film’s attitudes.
+And if he’s from the same religious mould as Cameron, that would explain a lot of the film’s attitudes.
 DARK HOUSE often seems very judgmental of its characters, something I found annoying.
 Granted it’s not as preachy as THE SHELTER, but it’s still not what I want from a haunted house film.
 For an example of this kind of film done right, hunt up a copy of COOKERS.

 Despite a few atmospheric scenes DARK HOUSE is a boring mess.
 It would be more entertaining to stare at a dark screen.